 This is a really funny tale about a “Tandem Story” from a college English class.

 Do you remember the best selling book “Men are from Mars, Women are from Venus“, which shows just how different men and women are?
 The story below is a prime example of just how differently the brains of men and women are wired.
+Oh boy are men’s and women’s brained wired differently, as you will find out by reading on.

 The location is a classroom at a university in the USA where an English professor is talking to her class and giving them an assignment.